joakim/tarant-page/docs/Quick Start/thinking-in-tarant.md

 As you can see, an actor contains both the data and the behaviour like an ordinary class.
 And the code itself, is really similar.
 There are only two changes in the code that are important:

-* Actors extend the `Actor` class from tarant.
+* Actors extend the `Actor` class from Tarant.
 * Actors must be instantiated through the actor system[^2].

 But if they are like classes, how they ensure the correctness of the code?
-Actors are a little bit more complex than classes internally, but tarant encapsulates all that.
+Actors are a little bit more complex than classes internally, but Tarant encapsulates all that.

 When you call a method in an actor, you send a message to it's mailbox.
 A mailbox is the list of operations that has to be done by the actor.
 The actor will be